No products found

 Usually, the shell of the helmet is made of high-strength materials, such as metal, engineering plastics, Kevlar fiber, etc., through its deformation to absorb most of the impact; the lining material has the ability to absorb sweat, keep warm, and absorb shock.
 Military helmets often have the functi

-Whether you are scaling a big wall in Yosemite or tackling your first outdoor lead at the local crag, safety gear is non-negotiable.
-While most climbers obsess over the fit of their shoes or the comfort of their harness, the fit of your climbing helmet often gets overlooked.
+Whether you are scaling a granite monolith in Yosemite or practicing your lead falls at the local crag, your safety gear is your lifeline.
+Among the most critical pieces of equipment is the climbing helmet.
+While many climbers focus on the strength of their ropes or the friction of their shoes, the fit of your head protection can be the difference between a minor headache and a life-altering injury.